This post may contain affiliate links.

-Many backyard breeders who advertise on the web or in the paper often post ads stating ‘ready to go’.
+Many backyard breeders who advertise on the web or in the paper often post ads stating ‘ready to go.
 This is of course a way to get the cat sold faster to make money.

-While reputable breeders only allow their kittens to be sold at 12 weeks because they care for the cats well being and not on making money.
+While reputable breeders only allow their kittens to be sold at 12 weeks because they care for the cats well being and not about making money.
 They understand that the first few weeks of a kitten’s life are very important.

 These cats are fragile and born without an immune system, therefore it’s easy for them to pick up diseases and viruses which could kill them.
 Reliable breeders understand this and only sell their kittens once they are vaccinated and at least 12 weeks old.

-Newborn sphynx needs its mother for nursing as well as for their emotional support.
+Newborn sphynx needs its mother for nursing as well as for emotional support.
 It’s cruel and unethical to separate a kitten before 12 weeks since the kitten will be at risk for being underweight and the kitten can be untrained and problematic.

 10. Challenges That You Will Experience While Breeding Sphynx.